CrowdStrike/omigo-data-analytics/README.md

  * Binary formats are best for getting good performance, though plain text is best for looking into data easily without any additional tools.

 ## Install Instructions
 There are two packages - core and extensions.
-The core package is built on core python and out of the box without many dependencies to keep it stable.
-The extensions package contains libraries for plotting, and can have lot of dependencies.
+The core package is built on core python without many external dependencies to keep it stable.
+The extensions package contains libraries for advanced functionalities like plotting, and can have lot of dependencies.

 ```
 $ pip3 install tsv-data-analytics==0.0.9